opwvhk/avro-conversions/doc/index.md

 * No check on required fields:
   The parsers will happily generate incomplete records, which **will** break when using them.
+* No check on compatibility:
+  Incompatible data cannot be detected, which **will** break the parsing process.
 * No input validation:
   Without a schema, a parser cannot validate input.
 This can cause unpredictable failures later on.